-3.1 Recognising indicators of abuse and neglect
+3.1 Recognising indicators of abuse, neglect and exploitation

 - Staff will maintain an attitude of 'it could happen here' where safeguarding is concerned.
-When concerned about the welfare of a child, staff will always act in the best interests of the child.

-- All staff are made aware of the definitions and indicators of abuse and neglect as identified by 'Working Together to Safeguard Children' and 'Keeping Children Safe in Education'.
-This is outlined locally within the Kent Support Levels Guidance.

-- Nexus School recognise that when assessing whether a child may be suffering actual or potential harm there are four categories of abuse (for more in-depth information, see appendix 1):

-- o Physical abuse

-- Sexual abuse

-- o Emotional abuse

-- Neglect

-- By understanding the indicators or abuse and neglect, we can respond to problems as early as possible and provide the right support and services for the child and their family. - All members of staff are expected to be aware of and follow the below approach if they are concerned about a child:
+When concerned about the welfare of a child, staff will always act in the best interests of the child. - All staff are made aware of the definitions and indicators of abuse, neglect and exploitation as identified by 'Working Together to Safeguard Children' and 'Keeping Children Safe in Education'.
+This is outlined locally within the Kent Support Levels Guidance. - Nexus School recognise that when assessing whether a child may be suffering actual or potential harm there are four categories of abuse (for more in-depth information, see appendix 1): - Physical abuse - o Sexual abuse - o Emotional abuse - Neglect - By understanding the indicators of abuse, neglect and exploitation, we can respond to problems as early as possible and provide the right support and services for the child and their family. - All members of staff are expected to be aware of and follow the below approach if they are concerned about a child:

-'What to do if you are worried a child is being abused' 2015
+'What to do if you are worried a child is being abused'